 Limitation: This FAQ applies to version 3.0 or higher.

 Change No. 1: The Endless Installer for Windows creates a folder called C:\endless which will contain a file named endless.img for the Endless OS disk image.
-The files for the bootloader will be created in a subdirectory called “grub”.
-Do not delete this folder without uninstalling Endless OS first or your computer may no longer start up.
+The files for the bootloader will be created in a subdirectory called grub.
+Do not delete the C:\endless folder without uninstalling Endless OS first or your computer may no longer start up.

 Change No. 2: The Endless Installer will edit policies to ensure better compatibility with Endless OS.
 It will do the following: